 Is a document that has been developed by Reading Borough Council, West Berkshire Council and Wokingham Borough Council, to support a shared understanding of thresholds for adult safeguarding.
 It supports decision-making around when the threshold for raising a safeguarding concern is met.
 The document can be found here.

 Good practice guide - checklist and links to support practitioners in working together.

 This protocol sets out the recognition that when people present, or are presented, to the Police in a mental ill health crisis state, working together with health and social care partners is both a necessity and a priority.
 All professionals agree to ensure that the welfare and dignity of the patient is at the heart of any negotiation.
 The Protocol can be found here.

 The Information Sharing Protocol covers all of the agencies that form the West of Berkshire Safeguarding Adults Board in the three local authority areas of Reading, West Berkshire and Wokingham.
 It provides a framework for making decisions about sharing information in order to help protect vulnerable adults who may be at risk of abuse or neglect.
 The Protocol offers guidance to front-line staff in assessing possible risk to adults, and in balancing the risk against the rights to confidentiality and privacy.
-See also the Government's Seven Golden Rules for Information Sharing.

 The aim of this document is to provide clarity and guidance to staff when they are carrying out reviews for people who are placed in out of area supported living, residential or nursing home care.
 This is to ensure that the quality of the service is of a safe and satisfactory standard and is fully addressing all of the individual’s needs.
 The Out of Area Review Procedure can be found here.